 The best places to play are those where you can use your imagination, as we did during a recent visit to the Natural Playground, a 10-acre space at Blendon Woods Metro Park in Westerville.

 As we climbed on a net amid trees, we pretended to cling to a spider’s web, hot lava bubbling beneath our feet.
 We then scurried across a log bridge as angry trolls threw mud pies at us.
 Later, we hopped on a hillside zip line, narrowly escaping the clenches of a make-believe forest beast.

 There are intentionally no posted rules or regulations at the Natural Playground to hinder creative play.
-If you want to leap from a vine while pounding your chest like Tarzan, go for it.
-There’s a vine for doing just that.
+If you want to leap from a rope while pounding your chest like Tarzan, go for it.
+There are three rope swings for doing just that.

 There’s also a teeter totter made out of two hunks of wood, a pile of limbs for building forts and fairy houses and a train made of logs.

 The park opened in May 2017, inspired by the bond between a little girl named Maris and her dad, Tim, who’d frequented Blendon Woods.
 Tim Zugaro died in a car accident in 2016.
 Tim’s wife, Michele, contributed donations from his funeral to build the play area.

 Memories of Tim abound, including a couple of wooden posts that read Tim’s Teeter and Zugaro Zip.

 The space is delightfully unstructured, a place where kids are encouraged to get off the trodden path to play in the dirt and climb trees.